equinor/rvmsharp/spikes/2023-11-27-KeepOctreeShape.md

 We believe this will enhance user experience.

 ## Method
-Calculate the bounding box encapsulating all nodes as usual.
+Calculate the bounding box encapsulating all nodes as usual for depth 1.
 Make this bounding box cubed (which we call cubify) by increasing/decreasing the x, y, and z values based on the largest value.
-This implies that the size of the cubed bounding box is always greater than or equal the size of the original bounding box.

 For instance: